BennettFourr/Icons/README.md

 # Icons
 Just a place to store icons online for some theaming I do.
-The icons belong to Proton.me and github.com
+The icons do not belong to me.